sudhanshu1402/Technical_Project/README.md

-# 🧠 Technical Project: SPAAC
+se# 🧠 Technical Project: SPAAC
 ~ A smart EYE for every Class

 **SPAAC** is an advanced technical project focusing on computer vision and potential emotion recognition applications.
 It involves deep learning models (`.hdf5`), data augmentation, and visual processing utilities.